Class 9 Mathematics Notes Chapter 2 (Polynomials) – Mathematics Book

 - Find one zero

-by testing factors of the constant term (using integer root theorem, if applicable, or simple trial). - If
+aofp(x)by testing factors of the constant term (using integer root theorem, if applicable, or simple trial). - If

-is a factor. - Divide
+p(a) = 0, then(x - a)is a factor. - Divide

-using long division to get a quadratic quotientq(x)
+p(x)by(x - a)using long division to get a quadratic quotientq(x). - Factorize the quadratic quotient

-using splitting the middle term or identities. - The complete factorization is
+q(x)using splitting the middle term or identities. - The complete factorization is

-(x - a) * (factors of q(x))
+(x - a) * (factors of q(x)).

 - Find one zero